ctnusa/xptracer/README.md

    ```

 ## GraphQL Code Generation (<code>config.py</code>)
-   To generate TypeScript types and hooks for your GraphQL operations, use the following command:
+   To generate TypeScript types and hooks for your GraphQL operations, start the backend first and then use the following command:
    ```sh
    yarn graphql-codegen
    ```